Approximate Border Location

 Suspension of Services

 The suspension of services at this crossing is a direct consequence of the severe deterioration in political relations between Belarus and Poland, particularly following the 2020 Belarusian presidential election and the subsequent migrant crisis orchestrated at the border.
-Poland closed the nearby road crossing at Kuźnica and fortified the border, leading to the cessation of all cross-border rail traffic at this location.
+Poland closed the nearby road crossing at Kuźnica and fortified the border, leading to the cessation of all cross-border rail traffic for passengers at this location, with brief disruptions in 2025 related to military exercises but no restoration of passenger services.

 Final Considerations